mickoissicko/mickoissicko/README.md

 # `whoami`

 ## Hi, I'm Mickey!

-Cool guy who likes programming oddly specific QoL stuff.
-I think Github is a cool place to share my projects, even though nobody is going to use them.
+I program random things from time to time.
+Most of my projects are oddly specific QoL stuff.

 I also have [a website.](https://mick.gdn) Feel free to visit!